As Ukraine war drags on, NATO steps up war readiness

 “The Russians are going to see what they might have hoped would be an alliance that was unsure of itself leaning forward even more,” he says.
 “And that is the best way to make sure the Russians don’t make a terrible miscalculation and attack any part of NATO.”

-Given all of this, there’s widespread support within NATO among both uniformed personnel and civilian officials for the moves, says Lt.
-Gen. Cottereau.
+Given all of this, there’s widespread support within NATO among both uniformed personnel and civilian officials for the moves, says Lieutenant General Cottereau.
 “Everybody is convinced that something has to change – and has to change very, very rapidly.”

 Centralizing resources